Playdough Activities for Toddlers:

 • Ensure your kids wash their hands before and after using playdough!

-If you have an older child who needs to work on fine motor skills, try these playdough fine motor activities.
+Rope an older sibling in to help entertain your little one with these ideas.
+And if they need to work on fine motor skills, themselves, have them try these playdough fine motor activities.

 fun playdough ideas for toddlers and preschoolers

-Did you enjoy these playdough ideas?
+Did you enjoy these playdough activities for toddlers and preschoolers?
 Looking for more activities to help develop your child's fine motor skills with everyday resources?

 My Fine Motor Activities E-Book contains lots of helpful information as well as dozens of photographed activities with instructions to help support your child's fine motor skills from preschool onwards.